 Case in point: chairs.
 My parents and I had a recurring argument over whether or not picnic blankets counted as adequate seating for an outdoor wedding in Maine in September.
 I was convinced that they’d been brainwashed by some wedding industry higher power hell-bent on making me spend my hard earned money on useless things like chair rentals.
 Turns out?
 They just wanted a place to sit down.
 Preferably with an inside option for when things get cold.
 Unreasonable?
 No. But at the time, I just couldn’t see the forest for the trees.

 While most people aren’t quite as blind to the realities of event planning as twenty-two-year-old me was, the reality is that your wedding is probably the first time most you’ll throw an event bigger than your friend group’s annual Halloween party.
 And even that probably stresses you out a little bit.
 (Just me?)
 And the information available online and in traditional wedding literature is often contradictory, or just plain irrelevant to your wedding.
-So today, with help from the #APWPlanner (now officially available for purchase), here are some things your wedding definitely doesn’t need and a few it really does.
-For those of you who got your planners last week and want to follow along with a hard copy of the book, I’ve included page numbers below on where you can find expanded information.
+So today, with help from the #APWPlanner, here are some things your wedding definitely doesn’t need and a few it really does.

 Your Wedding Doesn’t Need